Find The Best Insurance

 Uber and Lyft drivers must pay income tax just like regular employees.
 You’ll even use the same Form 1040 to file a tax return, and pay the same tax rate, which is based off the marginal tax brackets created by Internal Revenue Service (IRS).

 If you made more than $400, you have to file taxes, because you could be subject to the self-employment tax described above.
-But you only have to pay income taxes on earnings that exceed the standard deduction, which was $12,000 for single-filers in 2018.
+But you only have to pay income taxes on earnings that exceed the standard deduction, which was $12,200 for single-filers in 2019 and will be going up to $12,400 in 2020.

 Your taxable business income is subject to its own deductions.
 You indicate both profits and losses on your taxes.
 We’ll delve into tax deductions specific to drivers for Uber, Lyft, and other car-centric businesses later.